 We aim to:

-- critically explore and understand social issues associated with Sport, Exercise and the Body;
+- critically explore and understand socio-cultural issues associated with Sport, Exercise and Health;

-- support research that is interdisciplinary, theoretically sound and embedded in empirical evidence;
+- support research that is interdisciplinary, theoretically sound and informed in empirical evidence;

 - increase the appreciation of high quality socio-cultural research in relation to key areas identified;